Angry-Potato/go-pay-me/README.md

 There are two docker-compose files:

 - [docker-compose.yml](implementation/docker-compose.yml) - used as a way of running the app locally.
 Consists of the app, and a postgres db.
-- [docker-compose.test.yml](implementation/docker-compose.test.yml) - used as a way of full-stack testing the app locally, consists of the app, a tester app, and a postgres db.
+- [docker-compose.test.yml](implementation/docker-compose.test.yml) - used as a way of full-stack testing the app.
+Consists of a tester app.
+Should be merged with the regular docker-compose file by chaining `-f` specifications, e.g. `docker-compose -f docker-compose.yml -f docker-compose.test.yml <command>`.
+Horrible, I know, but keeps the compose DRY.

 ### Building :building_construction: